 Ryerson CDO, Don Fleschut highlights one easy implementation they administered within Salesforce, in response to the pandemic that brought much-needed insight to the organization.

-“When Covid came along, in the early days of the pandemic, we quickly realized that we needed to get visibility into how this will impact our customers.
+“When COVID came along, in the early days of the pandemic, we quickly realized that we needed to get visibility into how this will impact our customers.
 A simple, low investment enhancement was to quickly give our salespeople attributes on the Account Profile to tell us how the pandemic was affecting the customer.
 Are they either part of the first line or second line response to the pandemic?
 Are there going to be any plant closures due to manufacturers shutting down due to government regulations or infections?
 Tracking both of these allowed us to make sense of the information and understand the impact to our business, so that we could better manage that supply chain.”

 Research suggests those who are winning are investing in SG&A, in people, process and technology and seeing margin growth upwards of 30%.
-Reach out to Traction on Demand to chat about how we can help you build the right digital strategy that ensures you unleash the full potential of your Salesforce implementation.

-Develop your Digital Strategy with Salesforce
+Develop your digital strategy with Salesforce

 To hear how Distributors using Salesforce are realizing their vision, watch this recent webinar: